FREQUENTLY ASKED QUESTIONS

 How are campers supervised?

-All campers are with their buddies 24 hours each day, for a 1:1 care ratio.
+All campers are with their Buddies 24 hours each day, for a 1:1 care ratio.
 The only exception is from 9:00pm – 12:00 am each night when buddies attend camp administrative meetings and have personal time to shower and attend to other needs.
 During this time each sleeping dormitory has a chaperone to ensure that campers remain sleeping or restful in their beds.
 There are no situations in which campers are permitted to be alone, with another camper alone, wander the grounds or leave the camp unattended.

 In addition to Buddies, Camp Hope has floater Buddies who provide assistance.
 Camp Directors and Group Leaders also are on hand to aid where necessary.